Las Vegas - serving Nevada

 Take photos of the accident scene

 Documenting the accident scene with photographs is crucial for insurance claims and potential legal proceedings.
+These visual records can provide valuable evidence for your car accident claim and help your personal injury lawyer build a strong case.
 Use your smartphone to capture clear, well-lit images from multiple angles.
 Photograph all vehicles involved, focusing on areas of damage.
 Include wide shots showing the entire accident scene and the positions of vehicles.
 Capture road conditions, traffic signs, and any skid marks or debris.
 Photograph any visible injuries, but be respectful of others’ privacy.
 Take pictures of all license plates and any documentation exchanged.
 If possible, record a brief video panning across the entire scene.
 These visual records can provide valuable evidence and help refresh your memory later.

 step 7